-James’ mum was a nurse and instead of accepting his fate she found a homeopath called Mrs Buchannan where the family lived at the time in Lusaka, Zambia, who gave naturopathic remedies and completely changed his diet to keep his kidneys functioning.
+James’ mum Mary was a nurse and instead of accepting his fate she found a homeopath called Mrs Buchannan where the family lived at the time in Lusaka, Zambia, who gave naturopathic remedies and completely changed his diet to keep his kidneys functioning.

 Home grown vegetables, dropping mass produced cows’ milk, drinking parsley and celery in warm water daily and a low salt diet were among key changes.